WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 ## Story

-This week, my colleague asked me a question: how to observe user selection behavior on SwiftUI's `Picker`?
+This week, my colleague asked me a question: how to observe user selection behaviors on SwiftUI's `Picker`?

 This is a question came from real bussiness.
 Thus I think it worth to take me time to solve it.

-The example code is as shown below and my colleague wanted to observe user's behavior on selecting candidates of the `Picker`.
+The example code is as shown below and my colleague wanted to observe user's behaviors on selecting candidates of the `Picker`.

 ```swift
 import SwiftUI